jbranchaud/blog/_posts/2013-04-22-ArgentinaUruguay.md

 to the Peace Corp.
 They suggested we interview for either the Argentina/Uruguay country program or the Southern Africa country program.

 This past weekend we interviewed for both.
-They offered us placement for the Argentina/Uruguay program.
+They offered us placement in the Argentina/Uruguay program.

 ![Argentina/Uruguay](http://i.imgur.com/HkRooQ5.jpg)